brweber2/octopress/source/_posts/2012-03-24-introducing-logic-redux.markdown

 title: "Introducing logic-redux"
 date: 2012-03-24 18:25
 comments: false
-categories: [Prolog, Logic Programming, Programming Languages]
+categories: [logic-redux, Prolog, Logic Programming, Programming Language, JVM]
 ---

 Introducing logic-redux, a new logic programming language that runs on the JVM that can be used with its own syntax or via a Java API.